kr2792/Auth0-SAML/README.md

 Go to **Authentication** > **Enterprise** and press the add button for SAML.
 ![image](https://user-images.githubusercontent.com/18439722/141107503-91957e57-01d1-4720-bb5d-885a813ea281.png)

 You'll now be able to change settings to for this connection.
-Give it a fitting identifier.

-Leave the sign in field with a temporary placeholder and sign out field empty for now, as we'll have to create an Auth0 tenant ID provider which will have those value.
+Give it a fitting identifier and leave the sign in field with a temporary placeholder and sign out field empty for now, as we'll have to create an Auth0 tenant ID provider which will have those value.
 Scroll to the bottom and press save.

 Now scroll back up and press *Login experience*
 ![image](https://user-images.githubusercontent.com/18439722/141130456-828d795e-08c2-49b1-9e72-04151134659b.png)

-Scroll to the botton and toggle *Display connection as a button*, and give the button an approproate name.
+Scroll to the botton and toggle *Display connection as a button*, and give the button an appropriate name.

 ### Auth0 SP metadata
-Go to the top of the settings page for the SAMl enterpise configurion and press setup.
+Go to the top of the settings page for the SAMl enterpise configuration and press setup.

 ![image](https://user-images.githubusercontent.com/18439722/141117620-7ed7cfcd-7c7f-467f-ac33-be06feb058b2.png)